trinodb/trino/presto-docs/src/main/sphinx/connector/kinesis.rst

 ``kinesis.fetch-attempts``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Defines number of attempts made to read a batch from Kinesis Streams when no records are returned and the *millis behind latest* parameter shows we are not yet caught up.
+Defines the number of attempts made to read a batch from Kinesis Streams, when no records are returned and the *millis behind latest* parameter shows we are not yet caught up.
 When records are returned no additional attempts are necessary.
 ``GetRecords`` has been observed to return no records even though the shard is not empty.
 That is why multiple attempts need to be made.